telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/jsonParseV2/
-This is where the newer NGSIv2 request payloads are parsed, using DOM but apart from that similar to **jsonParse**.
-The [library rapidjson](http://rapidjson.org/) is used the parse the JSON payload, while the purpose of **jsonParseV2** is to build a tree of objects representing the JSON payload.
+This is where the newer NGSIv2 request payloads are parsed, using DOM.
+The [library rapidjson](http://rapidjson.org/) is used to parse the JSON payload, while the purpose of **jsonParseV2** (apart from invoking rapidjson) is to build a tree of objects representing the JSON payload.

-Especially important is the function `jsonRequestTreat()` that basically is a switch that calls the different parsing routines according to the type of the payload.
+Especially important is the function `jsonRequestTreat()` that basically is a switch that calls the different parsing routines depending on the type of the payload.

 See detailed explanation of the V2 JSON parse implementation in its [dedicated document](jsonParseV2.md).